Shopping Links

 On that note, the visuals are one area where R2 consistently lives up to its predecessor--fluid animation, moody settings, and sharp, evocative character art.
 Stooper-mecha aside, the battles are animated beautifully.
 The music, not so much; while the background score remains solid, the two new opening themes go from mediocre to downright lame.
 At least Ali Project is back for the final end theme.

 In the end the biggest tragedy of R2 is that it takes a wicked twist on a commercial genre, then does everything it can to re-commercialize and bleed it dry.
-Yet, for everything it does wrong, the characters and concept are strong enough to weather the marketing-driven storm--greed and its partner Pizza Hut fail to kill the series.
+Yet, for everything it does wrong, the characters and concept are strong enough to (barely) weather the marketing-driven storm--greed and its partner Pizza Hut fail to kill the series.
 When it finally gets to where it should have started it dishes out a fitting climax to a spectacularly malicious series.

 Related Recommendations

 On account of the increased commercialization the middle stretch is closer to Gundam Wing and its kin than even the original Code Geass.
 Similarities to X are also stronger in the end stretch, both on account of the metaphysics and cataclysmic scale.
-Please Save My Earth is another one with a sympathetic, similarly conflicted villain to Lelouch (also, in the inverse of R2's quality problem, it disintegrates in the last episode).
+Please Save My Earth is another one with a sympathetic, similarly conflicted villain to Lelouch (though, in the inverse of R2's quality problem, it disintegrates in the last episode).

 US DVD Review